RMIIA

 The new law provides an estimated $4 million a year that directly targets auto theft across Colorado.
 State legislators intended this to be a direct investment by consumers to combat auto theft and lower car insurance premiums.
 The CATPA is similar to auto theft prevention authorities in other states that have successfully reduced auto theft by providing ongoing funding to investigation, enforcement, prosecution, public awareness and law enforcement training programs.

-Since CATPA efforts were first launched in 2003, the number of stolen vehicles in Colorado has decreased by nearly half—from 22,699 to 11,114.
+Since CATPA efforts were first launched in 2005, the number of stolen vehicles in Colorado has decreased by 55 percent—from 25,315 to 11,459.
 This is in large part due to the CATPA funded multi-jurisdictional auto theft task forces operating across the state.

 Click here to download the CATPA fact sheet.